sagemath/trac_to_gh/Issue 7528.md

 # Issue 7528: Orientation of a graph with bounded out-degree

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7528

 Original creator: ncohen